top of page

 7-Point Ankle & Foot Mobilization: A Key to Achilles Tendon Recovery

 Enhancing joint mobility is paramount, especially when focusing on comprehensive treatment for Achilles tendon injuries.
 Ignoring joint mobility constraints would significantly diminish the efficacy of any myofascial treatment, given that these issues are intrinsic components of the body's kinetic chain.
-(Abelson, 2018)

 Treatment Frequency

-Grade 1 Tear (Mild):
+• Grade 1 Tear (Mild):

-• Duration: 1-2 weeks, transitioning to home exercises and self-management
+• Transition: To home exercises and self-management

-Grade 2 Tear (Moderate):
+• Grade 2 Tear (Moderate):

-Grade 3 Tear (Severe - Requires Surgery):
+• Grade 3 Tear (Severe - Post-Surgery):

 Exercises